andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 The URL was showed in the output of the command to upload or update the app:

 ![URL of the app](images/url-of-the-app.png)

+# Versioning the app

+I versioned the Azure app passed by the teacher without the original .git diretory to avoid problems on vesioning.
+But is the same of the git repository that I cloned before (as documented in this document).